16 Best Things To Do In Kuala Lumpur | Travel Guide

 1. Petrona Towers

-The Petronas Twin Towers are a must-see in Kuala Lumpur, they are the world’s tallest twin towers, and they are truly a sight to behold.
+The Petronas Twin Towers are a must-see in Kuala Lumpur, they are the world’s tallest twin towers, and are magnificent.
 Photos simply do not do them justice.
 These towers twinkle in the Kuala Lumpur skyline during the day and night, and they are an iconic symbol of the city.

 The towers are primarily office buildings, but they also house an observation deck on the 86th floor.
 From this deck, you can enjoy stunning views of the city and beyond.
 You will also have access to the sky bridge on the 41st and 42nd floors, which connects the two towers.